somayaRajhi/capstone2020/docs/result.md

 * `client_id`: A unique identifier of the client returning the result.
 * `job_id`: ID of the current job object.
-* `data`: A path describing where the raw JSON file recieved from querying regulations, as well as the raw JSON data.
+* `data`: A list of JSON objects.
+This object consists of a folder name, file name, and data
   * `folder_name`: The path to the location of where the data should be placed.
 Check data storage section to see the hierarchy of the path.
   * `file_name`: Name of the file to which the data will be stored.
 Named after the type of data it is storing.
   * `data`: The raw JSON data recieved from querying regulations.gov.